blazsmaster/kreta.js/README.md

 ## Methods

-You can use the `KretaAuthentication` class to get the access and refresh tokens if you want to use the authentication methods for your own purposes.
-The `Kreta` class is the main class of the module, it contains all the methods that you can use to get data from the api.
+Use the `Global` class to get data from the api without authentication, but if you want to use the protected methods, you have to create a new instance of `Kreta`, then login with your credentials. **Never share or upload your credentials!** With the `KretaAuthentication` class you can get the access and refresh tokens, then you can use it for your own purposes.

 ```javascript
 const { Kreta, KretaAuthentication } = require('kreta.js');